michal-h21/make4ht/README.md

 :  [Aeneas](https://www.readbeyond.it/aeneas/) is a tool for automagical synchronization of text and audio.
    This filter modifies the HTML code to support the synchronization.

+collapsetoc

+:  collapse table of contents to contain only top level sectioning level and sections on the current page.

 fixinlines

 :  put all inline elements which are direct children of the `<body>` elements to a paragraph.